MDdude807/PiPod-0-W-2/README.md

 Currently works only on Windows.
 Version 1.0 B should work on Debian.

 # About the Project
-The PiPod 0W2 was my idea to bring together affordable Raspberry Pi components and the features of my favorite music players, especially the iPod.
-I want to make an open-source and easily used media player for Linux and Windows users, but I have chosen to target the Raspberry Pi.
+The PyPod was my idea to bring together affordable Raspberry Pi components and the features of my favorite music players, especially the iPod.
+I want to make an open-source and easily used media player for Linux and Windows users.
 I will release support for all platforms whenever I can.

 ### The Software
-The project is using [Diet Pi](https://dietpi.com/) as the operating system and is the bulk of the heavy lifting for the actual software.
-Instead of making this project easier for myself and just using an already made media playing software like [VLC](https://www.videolan.org/vlc/) or [Dragon Player](https://apps.kde.org/dragonplayer/), I decided to code my own music player using [Python](https://www.python.org/) and [Pygame](https://www.pygame.org/news).
+The project is using [Python](https://www.python.org/) and [Pygame](https://www.pygame.org/news).
 Python does all the media playback and tracking of metadata and details, while Pygame is the frontend and GUI.
-The reasoning for the extra work is because I want ***YOU*** to contribute!
+I plan on making a open source project with details on how to build a portable MP3 player using my software and DietPi to make it happen.
+The project has a few software requirements that have a posibility to change:

+1. Python
+    - pygame
+    - mutagen

+2. Windows or Debian

 ### The Hardware
-The project is aimed for the Raspberry Pi Zero series boards, and uses DietPi as a base.
-I personally have used a Waveshare screen and a Raspberry Pi Zero 2 W and some audio tools to create a basic all-in-one device that is a small form factor computer.
-When I get further in the project, I will give instructions and specifics on the build.
+The project is aimed for the Raspberry Pi Zero series boards, but works on windows and Debian based OS's as well.
+I personally have used Windows 11 with Visual Studio Code to develop, and A Virtual Machine that is running DietPi to test Debian support.
+Theoretically it should work on Mac, but I am poor and refuse to use aything Apple, so test if you desire.

 ## How to Setup
 On your Debian or DietPi install Python and check if Python is installed: